Raigyo/unity-terminal-hacker/README.md

 * * *

-Final WebGL build only.
-Unity files are too heavy for GitHub...
+Final WebGL build only (Unity files are too heavy for GitHub...)

+You can also clone this repo and use [http-server](https://www.npmjs.com/package/http-server) to launch the game using:

+``http-server./ `` (on the root of the game folder)

+## Content of the tutorial on Udemy

 - Learn C# from scratch.
 A powerful modern language.
 - Gain an excellent general knowledge of video game design.